The-Young-Programmer/Hangman-Game.py/README.md

 Use the latest version of python.
 Python v3.8 and above To Check your python version:

-run > 'python --version' in your command line either (Windows), shell (Mac), or terminal (Linux/Ubuntu).
+run > ''*python --version*'' in your command line either (Windows), shell (Mac), or terminal (Linux/Ubuntu).

-To check your Python version in your script, run > 'import sys' to get the module
+To check your Python version in your script, run > ''*import sys*'' to get the module

-and use > 'sys.version' to find detailed version information in your code.
+and use > ''*sys.version*'' to find detailed version information in your code.

-'''

            >>> import sys
            >>> sys.version
                3.9.10 (v3.9.10:d047928ae3f6, Febuary 22 2022, 00:06:53)

-'''

 ### Import the random module.

-'''

          import random

          from collections import Counter

-'''

 ### Here, a random word (a fruit name) is picked up from the collections.

-'''

              someWords = """apple banana mango strawberry orange grape pineapple apricot lemon coconut watermelon pearnectarine blueberry      pomegranate starfruit plum raspberry mandarin jackfruit kiwi lime apricot avocado peach cherry papaya berry peach lychee muskmelon"""